Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Experiments

-\paragraph{Are semantics important?} We slightly alter the HELMv2 implementation from \citep{paischer_foundation_2022,paischer_toward_2022} by retrieving the closest tokens in the language space after their frozen batchnorm layer, and finally passing those to the TrXL.
-This represents a setting similar to SHELM which receives tokens in the form of text, however, no semantics are preserved due to the arbitrary mapping to the language space.
+\paragraph{Are semantics important?} We slightly alter the HELMv2 implementation from \citep{paischer_foundation_2022,paischer_toward_2022} by retrieving the closest tokens in the language space after their frozen batch normalization layer, and finally passing those to the LM.
+This setting is similar to SHELM in that the LM receives tokens in the form of text.
+However, semantics are not preserved since visual features are merely shifted to the language space.
 We call this setting HELMv2-Ret and train it on the Memory environment (see \cref{fig:memory_ablations}).
-We find that if the mapping from observation to language does not transfer any semantic content, the performance drastically decreases.
+We find that if the mapping from observation to language is arbitrary, the performance decreases drastically.

-\paragraph{Is it important to learn task-specific features?} Currently we always learn task-specific features by encoding the current timestep with a trainable CNN encoder.
-However, we could also encode the current timestep with the pretrained CLIP encoder.
-We call this setting SHELM-CLIP.
+\paragraph{Is it important to learn task-specific features?} SHELM would be even more interpretable if not only the memory module but also the branch processing the current observation (CNN in \cref{fig:methodology}) could utilize language tokens.
+Therefore, we substitute the CNN with a CLIP vision encoder (SHELM-CLIP).
 An important consequence of this methodological change is that even features from the current observation can be interpreted by our retrieval mechanism.
-However, as shown in \cref{fig:memory_ablations}, it is vital to learn task-specific features, as performance drastically drops for SHELM-CLIP.
+However, \cref{fig:memory_ablations} suggests that it is vital to learn task-specific features.

-\paragraph{Should the history branch operate on task-specific features?} To answer that question we substitute the CLIP encoder in the history branch with the learned CNN encoder (SHELM-CNN).
-We observe that SHELM-CNN is not capable of solving the Memory environment within the fixed interaction budget.
-A potential reason for this might be that essential features to solve the task must be learned before providing any useful information in the memory, thus, increasing the amount of required samples.
-Further, the TrXL might conflate the task-specific features since they differ from the input it has observed during training.
-Another immediate drawback of SHELM-CNN is the loss of interpretability, since we do not represent the observations in text form anymore.
-Thus, keeping abstract features in text-form should be preferred since that does not require any training and has the benefit of being interpretable.
+\paragraph{Should the history branch operate on task-specific features?} To answer this question we substitute the CLIP encoder in the history branch with the CNN encoder learned at the current timestep (SHELM-CNN).
+An immediate drawback of that is the loss of readability, since we do not represent the observations in text form anymore.
+Further, we again observe a drastic drop in performance.
+The reason for this is that the task-specific features must be learned before they actually provide any benefit to the history branch.
+Thus, we prefer to keep abstract semantic features in text form since that does not require any training and has the additional benefit of being human-readable.